-You may have sensitive skin if your skin feels itchy, especially after using harsh cleansing products or when the air is dry and cold.
+If your skin feels itchy, you may have sensitive skin, especially after using harsh cleansing products or when the air is dry and cold.
 Scratching constantly may make it worse with more irritation and chances of infection.
-So, it’s best to talk to your healthcare provider and get the required treatment.
+So, it's best to talk to your healthcare provider and get the necessary treatment.

 Your Skin Burns or Stings